 Read: Traditional IRA vs. Roth IRA – The Best Choice for Early Retirement by Brandon of madfientist.com

 Read: HSA – The Ultimate Retirement Account by Brandon of madfientist.com

 Read: Understanding Your 401(k) by Sean Mullaney of fitaxguy.com

 Watch: Health Savings Account Explained by Rachel Cruze of rachelcruze.com on YouTube

 Take Action: Visit the ultimate authority of the Types of Retirement Plans at the IRS.gov website.
 Again, for now, only focus on those accounts that you have determined are available to you.
 While simply hearing the term “IRS” usually brings tension, their website is a great resource.
 Click on a few links during your visit.

 If you already contribute to your 401(k) at least up to the amount to receive the maximum matching contributions, consider opening a Roth IRA or a Traditional IRA with Vanguard.
 Do your own research on investment options.
 A recommendation depends on the amount of funds you have available when you initiate your account.
-If you have $1K to invest, consider a Target Retirement Fund.
-If you have $3K to invest, consider VTI or VTSMX.
-If you have $10K or more to invest, consider VTSAX.
+If you have $1K to invest, consider a Target Retirement Fund or VTI.
+If you have $3K or more to invest, consider VTSAX.
 There are many comparable low-fee options offered by other fund companies.
 Please do your own research and invest only when you have educated yourself enough to be comfortable.
 If you have questions specific to your circumstance, please join the ChooseFI Facebook Group and ask questions there.
 Each person’s situation is unique.
 Do not take the information on this page or the links associated as gospel or directive.
 Learn as much as you need to responsibly take positive action to achieve Financial Independence.